Skip to main content

 In the Start menu, select Windows Administrative Tools.
 Then, in the menu that appears, select Event Viewer - Windows Logs - Application.

-The full path is:
+The full path is therefore:

 Computer Management -> Event Viewer -> Windows Logs -> Application